Sea buckthorn oil: Tocopherols and tocotrienols

 α-Tocopherol is the major vitamin E compound in sea buckthorn.
 Seed oil also contains considerable amounts of gamma-tocopherol.
 The total amount of tocopherols and tocotrienols is roughly 64–300 mg/100 g in seed oil and 100–481 mg/100 g in pulp oil.

 Carotenoids

 As carotenoids are the pigments that give sea buckthorn berry its distinctive orange-red color, these compounds are present in considerable amounts both in pulp oil and in seed oil; the average carotenoid content of pulp oil is 350 mg per 100 grams, as compared to 67.5 mg per 100 grams in seed oil.
-The total content of carotenoids in pulp oil varies (300–2000 mg/100 g) greatly between different growth locations and subspecies, and between components, where total carotenoids were up to 85 mg/100 g in seed oil, and up to 1000 mg/100 g in pulp oil.
+The total content of carotenoids in pulp oil varies greatly (300–2000 mg/100 g) between different growth locations and subspecies, and between components, where total carotenoids were up to 85 mg/100 g in seed oil, and up to 1000 mg/100 g in pulp oil.
 In general, the main carotenoids present in pulp oil are beta-carotene, zeaxanthin and lycopene.